MrAhmedElsayed/image-processing-api-egfwd/README.md

     http://127.0.0.1:3000/resize?file_name=encenadaport.jpg&width=1000&height=400

-- To resize an image inter this parameters in your URL as the following :
+- To resize an image inject these parameters in your URL as the following :
     file_name=fjord.jpg (refere to image name in demo-images Directory)
     width=300 (target image width)
     height=200  (target image height)